Shankill Road bombing: Background

-The UDA's Shankill headquarters was above Frizzell's fish shop on the Shankill Road.
+The UDA's Shankill headquarters was above Frizzell's fish shop on Shankill Road.
 The UDA's Inner Council and West Belfast brigade regularly met there on Saturdays.
-Peter Taylor says it was also the office of the Loyalist Prisoners' Association (LPA), and on Saturday mornings was normally crowded, as that was when money was given to prisoners' families.
+Peter Taylor says it was also the office of the Loyalist Prisoners' Association (LPA) and, on Saturday mornings, was normally crowded, as that was when money was given to prisoners' families.
 In 1992 a police informer had heard that the IRA were planning to attack the building using coffee-jar bombs packed with Semtex but the plan never materialised.
 According to Henry McDonald and Jim Cusack, the IRA had the building under surveillance for some time.
-The IRA had already tried to assassinate Johnny Adair on three separate occasions in 1993 and three days before the Shankill Road bomb an Irish National Liberation Army (INLA) hit squad was arrested by the RUC near his home.
-An interview Adair gave to The Guardian newspaper bestowed the IRA's plans even greater urgency; striking at the UDA's headquarters, killing Adair and other senior UDA men mere days after he had boasted about killing Catholics in a national newspaper would be the "ideal rebuttal" to the growing number of critics the IRA faced in Catholic Belfast, and in the organisation's own ranks.
+The IRA had already tried to assassinate Johnny Adair on three separate occasions in 1993 and, three days before the Shankill Road bomb, the Royal Ulster Constabulary (RUC) arrested an Irish National Liberation Army (INLA) hit squad near his home.
+An interview Adair gave to The Guardian newspaper bestowed the IRA's plans even greater urgency; striking at the UDA's headquarters, killing Adair and other senior UDA men mere days after he had boasted about killing Catholics in a national newspaper would be the "ideal rebuttal" to the growing criticism the IRA faced in Catholic Belfast and in the organisation's own ranks.
+On 22 October, in Newtownabbey on the outskirts of Belfast, the UDA shot and seriously injured a Catholic taxi driver and carried out pipe bomb attacks on two homes in which it believed Catholics resided.
+The UDA also claimed responsibility for a car bomb that failed to detonate in the predominantly Catholic Elmfield estate.
 Reportedly, the IRA made the final decision to launch the operation when one of their scouts spotted Adair entering the building on the morning of Saturday 23 October 1993.
-Later, in a secretly-recorded conversation with police, Adair confirmed that he had been in the building that morning.
+Later, in a secretly recorded conversation with police, Adair confirmed that he had been in the building that morning.

 The bombing

-The IRA's Belfast Brigade launched an operation to assassinate the UDA's top commanders, whom it believed were at the meeting.
-The plan allegedly was for two IRA members to enter the shop with a time bomb, force out the customers at gunpoint and flee before it exploded; killing those at the meeting.
+The IRA's Belfast Brigade launched an operation to assassinate the UDA's top commanders, whom they believed were at the meeting.
+The plan allegedly was for two IRA members to enter the shop with a time bomb, force out the customers at gunpoint, and flee before it exploded, killing those at the meeting.
 As they believed the meeting was being held in the room above the shop, the bomb was designed to send the blast upwards.
 IRA members maintained that they would have warned the customers as the bomb was primed.
 It had an eleven-second fuse, and the IRA stated that this would have allowed just enough time to clear the downstairs shop but not enough for those upstairs to escape.
 The initial plan was to rake the building with a 12.7mm DShK heavy machine gun mounted to a lorry, but the odds of the IRA members involved being killed or captured by British security forces afterwards made it too risky.